-H850001.
-Rocket.
-(SF 92) Any Skill Level Rocket with wooden fins and cardboard body tubes painted by hand or air brush.
+H 850 1 ROCKET - Any skill level rocket with wooden fins and cardboard body tubes painted by hand or air brush.

-H850002.
-Aerospace Display.
-(SF 93) Poster or display board displays or exemplifies one of the principles learned in the Lift Off project.
-Examples include: display of rocket parts and purpose, explaining the parts of a NASA rocket or shuttle, interview of someone in the aerospace field, or kite terminology.
-Include notebook containing terminology (definition), and what was learned.
-Display can be any size up to 28 inches by 22 inches.
+H 850 2 AEROSPACE DISPLAY - Poster or display board that displays or exemplifies one of the principles learned in the Lift Off project.
+Examples include: display or rocket parts and purpose, explaining the parts of NASA rocket or shuttle, interview of someone in the aerospace field, or kite terminology.
+Display can be any size up to 28 inces x 22 inches.

-H850003.
-Rocket.
-(SF 92) Any Skill Level Rocket with wooden fins and cardboard body tubes painted using commercial application example commercial spray paint.
+H 850 3 ROCKET - Any skill level rocket with wooden fins and cardboard body tubes painted using commercial application example commercial spray paint.